 How Does TCP/IP Work?

-The TCP/IP model was developed by the United States Department of Defense to enable the accurate and correct transmission of data between devices.
+The TCP/IP model is the default method of data communication on the Internet.
+It was developed by the United States Department of Defense to enable the accurate and correct transmission of data between devices.
 It breaks messages into packets to avoid having to resend the entire message in case it encounters a problem during transmission.
-Packets are reassembled once they reach their destination.
+Packets are automatically reassembled once they reach their destination.
 Every packet can take a different route between the source and the destination computer, depending on whether the original route used becomes congested or unavailable.

-TCP/IP divides communication tasks into layers that keep the process standardized, without hardware and software providers having to try and manage it themselves.
+TCP/IP divides communication tasks into layers that keep the process standardized, without hardware and software providers doing the management themselves.
 The data packets must pass through four layers before they are received by the destination device, then TCP/IP goes through the layers in reverse order to put the message back into its original format.

 A good example of how this works in practice is when an email is sent using SMTP from an email server.
-The TCP layer in the server divides the message into packets, numbers them, and forwards them to the IP layer, which then transports each packet to the destination email server.
+To start the process, the TCP layer in the server divides the message into packets, numbers them, and forwards them to the IP layer, which then transports each packet to the destination email server.
 When packets arrive, they are handed back to the TCP layer to be reassembled into the original message format and handed back to the email server, which delivers the message to a user’s email inbox.